 Foam cleaning sponges are useful in the following situations:

 - When a child has no teeth – moisten sponges with water (UKCCSG-PONF Mouth care group 2006).

-- When a child has severe mucositis that prevents them from brushing their teeth – foam sponges can be moistened with water or diluted chlorhexidine (UKCCSG-PONF Mouth care group 2006).
+- When a child or young person has severe mucositis that prevents them from brushing their teeth – foam sponges can be moistened with water (UKCCSG-PONF Mouth care group 2006).